mikolalysenko/TrimeshJS/README.md

 A set of tools for working with triangulated surface meshes in JavaScript.

-# Install and Basic Usage

 ## Server side (node.js)

 First, install the library using npm:

     npm install trimesh

-Then include the library in your project:
+Then include the library in your project like usual:

     var trimesh = require('trimesh');